YoungshinJu/youngshinju.github.io/Research.md

 * Ju, Y. S. & Kim, T. H. (2017, May).
 Exploring the longitudinal relationship between depression in old age and subjective expectations.
 Poster presented at the 2017 Spring Conference of Korean Society of Psychological Measurement and Assessment, Seoul, South Korea.

-* Kim, T. H., Ju.
+* Kim, T. W., Ju.
 Y. S., & Rie, J. I. (2015, May).
 The effects of organizational culture on organizational commitment and social loafing of university students belonging to sports clubs: Moderating effect of shared leadership.
 Poster presented at the 2015 Spring Conference of Korean Society for Industrial and Organizational Psychology, Seoul, South Korea.

 * Lim, S. A., Ju, Y. S., Jung, S. Y., & Rie, J. I. (2014, October).
 The relationship between pretean career attitudes and active ageing: The Mediating effect of self-efficacy.
 Poster presented at the 2014 Fall Conference of Korean Society for Industrial and Organizational Psychology, Gwangju, South Korea.